Use one of these free DIY dresser plans to build a beautiful dresser or chest that will add a whole new layer of style to your room.

 Ana White has a free, easy to follow plan for building this dresser from Sew Woodsy.
 The dresser will end up standing over 2.5 feet tall and 4.5 feet wide, with seven drawers that each sit around 15 inches deep.

-A full shopping list and cut list is shown before the steps start so you know exactly what you'll need to complete the entire dresser.
+A full shopping list and cut list are shown before the steps start so you know exactly what you'll need to complete the entire dresser.

 The dresser is 48 inches wide and stands over 26 inches off the floor.
-There's a door and five drawers in this dresser, and it's put on wheels for easy moving.
+There are a door and five drawers in this dresser, and it's put on wheels for easy moving.